En español | You’ve landed an interview with your ideal employer — congratulations! Now it’s time to prepare for the interview.

 It’s a good idea to practice your responses, either with friends or family or by yourself in front of a mirror.
 It will help put you at ease during the actual interview.

-The AARP Work Resources Web page has great tools and tips on managing your job search.
+AARP’s Work page, www.aarp.org/Work has great tools and tips on managing your job search.
 In the meantime, read on for tips on handling tough interview questions.

 1. Tell me about yourself.
 Make your answer short and sweet.
 Stick to skills and experience that relate to the specific job for which you’re applying.
 Resist the impulse to stress your years of experience.
 It’s more important to talk about your skills and achievements that show you can deliver.
 Emphasize your flexibility and positive, work-related attitude.